Non-stop flights to Rome (Fiumicino) (FCO)

 Non-stop flights from India / South Asia to Rome (Fiumicino)

-Air India (Star Alliance): seasonal flights from New Delhi (DEL).
+Air India (Star Alliance): seasonal flights from Mumbai (BOM) and year-round flights from New Delhi (DEL).

 Neos: year-round flights from Malé (MLE).